Scenes 91 – 100

 After everything else that had happened to her tonight Cordelia felt devastated, but she was not about to let him see that.
 Holding her head high, fighting off the tears that threatened to show, she brushed past him pausing at the door.
 “Fine, it’s over.”

 He looked stunned, hit by a ton of bricks at her quick agreement.
-“I-I want us to stay—”
+“We can’t be lovers.
+It’s impossible.
+We’ll have to settle for friendship.”

 Angel did not bother to answer.
 He knew just as well as she did that they had gone too far to get back to just being friends.
-Maybe that was his problem, theorized Cordelia.
-He’d found that he couldn’t be ‘just friends’ with Buffy and now wanted their intimacy back.
+Maybe that was his problem, theorized Cordelia, supposing that he had found he couldn’t be ‘just friends’ with Buffy and now wanted their intimacy back.

 “We—,” Xander panicked looking to Willow for help.